-If you love going “behind the scenes” to meet the people and experience exotic destinations, savory local cuisine, flamboyant festivals, gorgeous natural scenery, and remote villages where the people still make all their own exquisite textiles, then BTSA is for YOU!
+If you love going “behind the scenes” to meet the people and experience exotic destinations, then BTSA is for YOU!
+We’ll taste savory local cuisine, see flamboyant festivals and gorgeous natural scenery, and visit remote villages where the people still make all their own exquisite textiles.

-To ensure a fabulous experience for you, we concentrate on destinations we know and love best – Thailand, Cambodia and Laos, Mexico’s Oaxaca state, Turkey, India, Mali, and recently, Ghana and Senegal in West Africa.
-Every trip is planned around an exciting festival, a world-class historical monument, or an indigenous art form – or a combination thereof – for example, the Inca city of Machu Picchu and the skillful Andean knitters, the ancient Khmer sites of Thailand and the cotton ikat weavers, the glittering Buddhist temples and the talented silk weavers of Laos, the mask and costume makers and the amazing Carnival parade in Bolivia, the Dogon cliff dwellers and the mudcloth artists of Mali.
+To ensure a fabulous experience, we concentrate on a few destinations we know and love best – Morocco, Thailand, Cambodia and Laos, Turkey, Uzbekistan and Kyrgyzstan, India – and Ghana in West Africa.
+Every trip is planned around some form of textiles, with either an exciting festival or a world-class historical monument thrown in for fun!
+For example, in Peru we visit the Inca city of Machu Picchu and meet the skillful Andean knitters and weavers.
+In Cambodia, we explore the ancient Khmer sites, the glittering Buddhist temples and also visit talented silk ikat weavers.

 Thus was born the idea of taking small groups “behind the scenes” to workshops, studios and homes to see the same artists, knitters, festival dancers, weavers, mask makers and other engaging people that had befriended her so whole- heartedly during her solo travels.
 Naturally a part of these forays includes participating in or witnessing the festivals, celebrations and observations typical of the locale – and meeting the artists and celebrants at these traditional events.

 Cynthia met Daniel Joyce on a University of California research trip to Laos, and the two of them decided to cooperate to expand the company.
 BTSA has grown steadily over the past twenty years and participants continue to give high praise to the leaders and the tour activities!